Culturally-Nuanced Story Generation for Reasoning in Low-Resource Languages: The Case of Javanese and Sundanese: Dataset Construction

-For each language and LLM, we provide seed examples and predefined topics.
-To create seed samples, we manually translate 50 samples from \texttt{IndoCloze}'s training set into Javanese and Sundanese, ensuring cultural localization.
-For example, we adapt references to food, such as \textit{Gudeg} (a traditional breakfast from Yogyakarta), and traditions like \textit{Sawéran} (a ritual in Sundanese wedding ceremonies).
+For each language and LLM, we supply seed examples and topics.
+We manually translate 50 \texttt{IndoCloze} train samples into Javanese and Sundanese with cultural localization (e.g., foods like \textit{Gudeg} and rituals like \textit{Sawéran}).
+Topics are derived from \texttt{IndoCulture} \citep{koto-etal-2024-indoculture}.
+The full prompt appears in Figure~\ref{fig:prompt_template}.

-To ensure that the generated examples align with the intended cultural context, we use cultural topics derived from \texttt{IndoCulture} \citep{koto-etal-2024-indoculture}, covering areas such as food, weddings, family relationships, pregnancy and children, death, religious holidays, agriculture, fisheries and trade, art, traditional games, daily activities, and socio-religious aspects of life.
+To ensure that the generated examples align with the intended cultural context, we use cultural topics derived from \texttt{IndoCulture} \citep{koto-etal-2024-indoculture}.
 The full prompt used in this study is provided in Figure~\ref{fig:prompt_template}.

-Each LLM independently generate 2,000 samples (1,000 per language), resulting in six distinct datasets, each treated as a separate training set.
-For each LLM call, we randomly select five seed samples and prompted the model to generate new examples.
-The temperature is set to 0.7 to introduce variability in the generated outputs.
-The generation process is repeated until each LLM produced at least 1,000 valid examples.
-On average, each model generated approximately 166 samples per topic (see Appendix~\ref{sec:topic_distribution} for topic distribution).

-Since not all LLM-generated samples are high quality, we train an XLM-R binary classifier to distinguish between good and bad samples.
-To create training data, we ask workers to rate the quality of 600 LLM-generated outputs (details provided in Section~\ref{sec:quality_analysis}).
-These rated samples are then used to train the classifier.\footnote{The classifier achieves 68.33\% accuracy on the dev set (20\% of the train set), highlighting the complexity of the task.
-The experimental setup for the data filtering classifier is described in Appendix~\ref{sec:training_configurations}.} Once trained, we apply the classifier to all LLM-generated data.
-After filtering, the dataset is reduced from 12,000 generated samples to 592 Sundanese and 628 Javanese high-quality samples.
-About half of the data generated by Claude and GPT-4o are retained, while a large portion of samples from other LLMs, especially Mixtral, are filtered out.
-More details on the filtered data proportions can be found in Appendix~\ref{sec:filtered_data_proportion}.